sudheerj/reactjs-interview-questions/README.md

      You need to follow two rules in order to use hooks,

-     1. Call Hooks only at the top level of your react functions. i.e, You shouldn’t call Hooks inside loops, conditions, or nested functions.
+     1. **Call Hooks only at the top level of your react functions:** You shouldn’t call Hooks inside loops, conditions, or nested functions.
 This will ensure that Hooks are called in the same order each time a component renders and it preserves the state of Hooks between multiple useState and useEffect calls.
-     2. Call Hooks from React Functions only. i.e, You shouldn’t call Hooks from regular JavaScript functions.
+     2. **Call Hooks from React Functions only:**You shouldn’t call Hooks from regular JavaScript functions.
+Instead, you should call them from either function components or custom hooks.

+     The eslint plugin named **eslint-plugin-react-hooks** can be used to enforce these two rules.

 **[⬆ Back to Top](#table-of-contents)**